This post may contain affiliate links. Please read our disclosure policy.

 This slow cooker pork and sauerkraut is a cozy, hands-off winter meal with tender, juicy pork and mellow, flavorful sauerkraut – never dry and never overly sour.

-It takes just 10-15 minutes of prep, then the slow cooker does all the work.
-The pork becomes fork-tender, the sauerkraut softens and absorbs the rich juices, and the whole dish turns into pure comfort food.
-It’s perfect for a snowy winter day, an easy holiday meal, or a traditional New Year’s dinner.
+It takes just 10-15 minutes of prep, then the slow cooker does the work.
+The pork becomes fork-tender, the sauerkraut softens and absorbs the savory juices, and the whole dish turns into pure cold-weather comfort.

-If you’ve ever avoided pork and sauerkraut because it turned out too salty, too sour, or dry, this slow cooker version fixes all of that.
+If pork and sauerkraut has ever turned out too salty, too sharp, or dry, this version fixes that.

 If you are looking for more pork recipes, this recipe for how to cook pork shoulder steak or these oven baked bone in pork chops could be something you may like.
 You can also make your own fermented cabbage in a jar.